CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 ![](/learn_src/learn_assets/16.png)

-But if you were to wait for 3 minutes you will get your full deposited amount back without any penalty.
+But if you were to wait for 3 minutes you would have gotten your full deposited amount back without any charges.

 ## Starting the award